Amadeus Cho: "Atlantis Attacks"

-In the 2020 "Atlantis Attacks" storyline, Brawn confronts Namor, who had summoned tidal waves along the coasts of the Shanghai, Seoul and Manila sectors of Pan.
-When Namor demands the release of the dragon, Brawn asks for some more time, arguing that immediately releasing the dragon would cause Pan's portals to collapse, putting its citizens' lives at risk.
-Unmoved, Namor continues his assault, only to stop when the New Agents of Atlas arrive to back Brawn up.
+In the pages of the 2020 Atlantis Attacks miniseries, Brawn confronts Namor, who had summoned tidal waves along the coasts of Pan.
+When Namor demands the release of the dragon, Brawn asks for some more time, arguing that immediately releasing the dragon would destroy Pan's portals.
+Unmoved, Namor continues his assault, only to stop when the New Agents of Atlas arrive.
 Before retreating, Namor warns the group to return the dragon or face the wrath of Atlantis.
 Immediately after the skirmish, Jimmy introduces Amadeus and the New Agents to the original Agents of Atlas.
-Wary of Namora's familial relationship with Namor, Brawn discretely orders Shang-Chi and Sword Master to spy on her while she, Venus, Aero and Wave are sent by Jimmy on a diplomatic mission to Atlantis.
-With help from Uranian and 3-D Man, Amadeus is able to successfully replicate the dragon's magic with M-11's generator, allowing the dragon to be safely released from captivity while keeping Pan's portals stabilized.
-However upon her arrival, the dragon suddenly goes berserk and beings attacking the underwater kingdom.
-After Atlantis' scientists discover the source of the dragon's behavior to be an implant embedded in its scales, Namor accuses Brawn to be behind the deception and immediately flies to Pan for revenge, where he viciously assaults Brawn and attacks Nguyen's tower.
-After the Pan Guard and Brawn are able to push Namor's assault back to the ocean, Nguyen reveals that he has recruited the Sirenas, the longtime enemies of Atlantis, to help defend Pan.
+Wary of Namora's familial relationship with Namor, Brawn orders Shang-Chi and Sword Master to spy on her while he, Venus, Aero and Wave embark on a diplomatic mission to Atlantis.
+With help from Uranian and 3-D Man, Amadeus replicates the dragon's magic with M-11's generator, allowing it to be safely released while keeping Pan's portals stabilized.
+However, the dragon goes berserk due to an implant embedded in its scales and attacks Atlantis before Brawn and the Pan Guard stop it.
+Afterwards, Nguyen reveals that he has recruited the Sirenas, the longtime enemies of Atlantis, to help defend Pan.